-- 1. Loosen the four hex bolts mounting the table to the upper table trunnion. - 2.
-Move the table sideways as required, until the saw blade runs through the center of the table insert. - 3.
-If moving the upper table trunnion is not enough to center the table, loosen the four flange nuts holding the lower table trunnion and move the table sideways to place the table in the center. - 4.
-Re-tighten hex bolts for trunnion and flange nuts, recheck the saw blade position.
+- Loosen the hex bolts mounting the trunnion to the saw frame (See Figure 1). - 2.
+Move the table sideways as required, until the saw blade runs through the center of the table insert. - Re-tighten hex bolts for trunnion and recheck the saw blade position.